Colossians 3:10

 In the realm of spiritual warfare, believers are to

-Put on (enduo - aorist imperative - do it now - do it decisively - it is urgent!) the full (not just part of the) armor of God, that you may be able to stand firm against the schemes (orderly, methodical, cunning, deceptive strategies - he knows our weak points) of the devil (see note Ephesians 6:11)
+Put on (enduo - aorist imperative - do it now - do it decisively - it is urgent!
+The only way to accomplish this is by rejecting self reliance and relying wholly on the Holy Spirit) the full (not just part of the) armor of God, that you may be able to stand firm against the schemes (orderly, methodical, cunning, deceptive strategies - he knows our weak points) of the devil (Ep 6:11-note)

 Later in this same section on spiritual warfare, Paul uses enduo a second time exhorting the saints to